zenomt/pikchr-cmd/README.md

   after the compiled diagram.
 * `delimiters`: If requoting, include the start and end delimiter lines.
 The default is to not include the start and end delimiters in a requote.
+* `x-current-color`: Experimental, output CSS `currentColor` instead of `rgb(0,0,0)` for numeric color value 0 (black, the default marking color in diagrams).
+The diagram will be painted in the SVG element’s inherited foreground color instead of the default black, which may enable naturally adapting to different page themes or dark mode.
+Note that only color value 0 is affected.
+To force black, set the color to a positive number less than 0.5.

 Building
 --------